Ada-Developers-Academy/cs-fun-interview-practice/03/arr-to-bst.md

     * You can use the examples provided in the prompt, or other examples.
 2. Write unit tests for `arr_to_bst` for the nominal and edge cases you identified in the first step.

+To assist with testing `arr_to_bst`, you can assume that you have access to the following functions:
+- `is_bst(root)` - returns whether the tree with the given root is a valid BST
+- `is_balanced(root)` - returns whether the tree with the given root is height balanced

 *Note: Click the **Run Tests** button to save your tests for instructor feedback.
 No real tests are actually run again your unit tests.*

 ##### !end-question